 For those of you who don’t know anything about scientific research (that would be every vaccine denier I’ve met), a post-doctoral fellow is not on the faculty.

-As a post-doc, he is doing research which extends from his Ph.D. research at the MIT.
+As a post-doc at Johns Hopkins, he was doing research which extends from his Ph.D. research at the MIT.
 Moreover, he doesn’t have a science research background, it appears that his background is in the history of science, a fine field of much interest to many real scientists, but it isn’t hard science, that is developing a hypothesis based upon observations, then testing the hypothesis using the scientific method, and finally publishing it.